greenforge-labs/codescribe/README.md

 - export a project to plaintext files that can be tracked in source control, as well as edited in other editors
 - import plaintext files back into a CODESYS project for uploading / debugging / etc
+- generate a "template" project by making a copy of the current project and deleting all exportable objects

-A CODESYS project like this:
+With CODESCRIBE, a CODESYS project like this:
 ![example_project_codesys](docs/example_project_codesys.png)

 Becomes a plaintext project like this: